Federal Highway Administration (FHWA), Department of Transportation, Utah Department of Transportation (UDOT).

 Start Supplemental Information

-Effective July 1, 2008 and renewed on July 1, 2011, June 30, 2014, and June 23, 2017, FHWA assigned, and UDOT assumed, certain responsibilities of FHWA for environmental review, consultation, and other actions required by applicable Federal environmental laws and regulations for highway projects in Utah, pursuant to 23 U.S.C.
-326. Actions taken by UDOT on FHWA's behalf pursuant to 23 U.S.C.
-326 constitute Federal agency actions for purposes of Federal law.
+Effective January 17, 2017, FHWA assigned to UDOT certain responsibilities of FHWA for environmental review, consultation, Start Printed Page 58102and other actions required by applicable Federal environmental laws and regulations for highway projects in Utah, pursuant to 23 U.S.C.
+327. Actions taken by UDOT on FHWA's behalf pursuant to 23 U.S.C.
+327 constitute Federal agency actions for purposes of Federal law.
 Notice is hereby given that UDOT has taken final agency actions subject to 23 U.S.C.
-139(l)(1) by issuing licenses, permits, and approvals for the Washington Parkway; Green Springs Dr. to I-15 project in the State of Utah.
+139(l)(1) by issuing licenses, permits, and approvals for the Parley's Interchange I-80/I-215 Eastside project in the State of Utah.

 2. Air: Clean Air Act [42 U.S.C.
 7401-7671(q)].

 3. Land: Section 4(f) of the Department of Transportation Act of 1966 [49 U.S.C.
 303]; Section 6(f) of the Land and Water Conservation Fund Act [54 U.S.C.
 200305]; Landscaping and Scenic Enhancement (Wildflowers) [23 U.S.C.
 319].

 4. Wildlife: The Endangered Species Act [16 U.S.C.
 1531-1544 and Section 1536], Fish and Wildlife Coordination Act [16 U.S.C.
 661-667(d)]; Migratory Bird Treaty Act [16 U.S.C.
 703-712]; The Bald and Golden Eagle Protection Act [16 U.S.C.
 668].